Victordtesla24/containerised-birth-time-rectifier/cline_docs/progress.md

 | Test Coverage | 75% | 85%+ | Needs Improvement |
 | API Documentation Completeness | 70% | 95%+ | In Progress |
 | Security Compliance | 60% | 100% | At Risk |

+# Birth Time Rectifier - Progress Status

+## Current Status

+We are at the initial stage of implementing the Birth Time Rectifier application.
+The main focus is on making the tests pass, particularly the test_consolidated_api_flow.py test, which verifies the end-to-end functionality of the application.

+## What Works

+- Basic project structure exists
+- Chart visualizer module has some implementation
+- Some API endpoints are already defined
+- Frontend skeleton is in place
+- Docker configuration is available for development

+## What Needs Work

+### Backend (AI Service)

+- [ ] Session initialization endpoint
+- [ ] Birth details validation endpoint
+- [ ] Chart generation functionality
+- [ ] OpenAI verification integration
+- [ ] Questionnaire generation and processing
+- [ ] Birth time rectification algorithm
+- [ ] Chart export functionality

+### API Gateway

+- [ ] Proper routing configuration
+- [ ] Session management middleware
+- [ ] Error handling middleware
+- [ ] Path rewriting for backward compatibility

+### Frontend

+- [ ] Birth details entry form
+- [ ] Chart visualization components
+- [ ] Questionnaire interface
+- [ ] Results display with rectified time
+- [ ] Export functionality

+## Next Tasks

+1. Fix the session initialization endpoint
+2. Implement the birth details validation endpoint
+3. Complete the chart generation functionality
+4. Integrate with OpenAI for verification
+5. Implement the questionnaire generation and processing
+6. Create the birth time rectification algorithm
+7. Add chart export functionality

+## Blockers

+None identified yet, as we are just starting the implementation.

+## Testing Status

+- [ ] Unit tests for core functionality
+- [ ] Integration tests for API endpoints
+- [ ] End-to-end tests for complete user flows

+## Deployment Status

+Not yet deployed, as we are still in the development phase.